-There are 48 affordable apartments in Mcrae that offer reduced rents to low-income households.
+There are 48 low-income apartments in Mcrae that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.